bhjolly/bash-persistent-history/README.md

 # bash-persistent-history

 ## Background
-This is a hack to get a persistent history of bash commands across all terminal sessions (incl SSH connections into your box) with a few helper commands for subsequent searching
+This is a hack to get a persistent history of bash commands across all terminal sessions (incl SSH connections into your box) with a few helper commands for subsequent searching.

+Persistent history file is: `~/.history/persistent_history`

 ## Helper aliases/functions:
 ```